Vikram Pandit: Post-Citigroup

 It was reported in May 2013 that Pandit and Hari Aiyar, another Indian executive, were acquiring a 3 percent equity stake in JM Financial and launching a $100 million fund to invest in distressed assets.
 It was reported in May 2016 that Pandit and Atairos Group created a new operating company, The Orogen Group, to invest in financial services companies with backing from Comcast Corporation.

 Board memberships and honors

-Pandit is a member of the boards of Columbia University, Columbia Business School, the Indian School of Business, and Trinity School.
+Pandit is a member of the boards of Columbia University, Columbia Business School, the Indian School of Business, American India Foundation and Trinity School.
 He is also a member of Kappa Beta Phi.
-He serves as director of the Institute of International Finance.
-He was on the board of NASDAQ OMX, the New York City Investment Fund, from 2000 to 2003.

-In 2008, Pandit was awarded the Padma Bhushan by the Government of India.
+He received the 2008 Great Immigrants Award from the Carnegie Corporation of New York.

 Personal life

 Pandit, a naturalized citizen of the United States, lives in an apartment on the Upper West Side of Manhattan.
-He and his wife, Swati, have two children, Rahul and Maya.
+He and his wife, Swati, have two children.

+Ajay Mehta portrayed Pandit in the 2011 television film, Too Big to Fail.